Operational Efficiency Improvement: Formula, Metrics & Examples

 Companies use this metric to reduce wasted time, effort and/or materials.
 This is executed by streamlining operations to work more cost-effectively.
 Redundant processes are eliminated as is any waste found in the processes.
 To achieve these goals, companies look at resource utilization, production, inventory management and distribution.

-Resource utilization seeks to reduce waste in production and operations.
-Organizing production and making sure both your employees and the equipment they’re using are working efficiently is another way to increase production.
+Resource utilization seeks to reduce waste in operations.
+Optimizing business processes and making sure both your employees and the equipment they’re using are working efficiently is the best way to increase operational efficiency.
 Regarding distribution, efficiently handling end products such as routing and delivery can make a big difference.
 Inventory management strives to produce and manage inventory to meet demand but not exceed it to avoid costly warehousing.

 How to Measure Operational Efficiency